 c) Transportation: all air travel must be approved by the Executive Board or President in advance; the actual cost of airfare not to exceed coach fare, or 28 cents per mile, whichever is more economical.
 Expense for transportation is to be paid for the actual mode of transportation used.
 Mileage expense can only be paid to the driver of the automobile.
 A maximum of $35 per round trip for transportation to, or parking at, an airport will be reimbursed with receipt when traveling on Union business.

 d) Lost time: this will be paid in cases where prior approval, including amount of wages and dates lost time, has been granted by the Executive Board.
 The Local Union shall pay a representative or member lost time only when that representative or member is performing necessary duties for and on behalf of the Local Union during a time for which they would otherwise be compensated by the employer.
 The amount of lost time should never exceed the amount which the Local Union representative or member would otherwise have received from their employer for the same period of time for which they are being compensated by the Local Union.

 Section 1.
-The President and the Financial Secretary shall each be paid as a half time position (20 hours per week).
+The President and the Financial Secretary shall each be paid.
 The Local Union shall pay salaries unless paid by the University of Washington or the International Union, UAW.
 Officers may choose to decline their salary for any specified period of time.